About Dilemmas

 Who we are

 The IPA is a dynamic process of people’s organizations, social movements, political parties, and trade unions that builds unity around anti-imperialism, anti-capitalism, the defense of nature, feminism and solidarity among peoples.
 We are more than 200 organizations, popular movements, trade unions and left-wing parties from all over the world.
-We have found common ground through collective action: mobilization, political training, social research and media for the battle of ideas.
+We have found common ground through collective action: mobilization, political training, social research and media in the battle of ideas.